quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 # QlogFile schema {#qlog-file-schema}

-A qlog using the QlogFile schema can contain several individual traces and logs from multiple vantage points that are in some way related.
-The top-level element in this schema defines only a small set of "header" fields and an array of component traces.  defined in {{qlog-file-def}} as:
+A qlog file using the QlogFile schema can contain several individual traces and logs from multiple vantage points that are in some way related.
+The top-level element in this schema defines only a small set of "header" fields and an array of component traces.
+This is defined in {{qlog-file-def}} as:

 ~~~ cddl
 QlogFile = {